Skip to content

 Tooth Quality and Positioning

-The cold planer tooth quality is of greatest important.
-The tooth itself must be of quality and the tooth height must give sufficient clearance.
+The cold planer tooth quality is of the greatest importance.
+The tooth itself must be made of quality material and the tooth height must give sufficient clearance.

 Tooth Height to Reduce Drag